Skip to main content

 William and Evelyn De Morgan collection at Leighton House

-Leighton probably knew William De Morgan through his work with Morris & Co. in the 1860s and would have been aware that the artist had set up a successful art pottery in nearby Chelsea in 1872.
-By the time Leighton decided to build the Arab Hall extension to his Holland Park home, De Morgan was the obvious choice to install the tiles and was also commissioned to make replacements for broken pieces, as well as creating additional turquoise tiles for the entrance hall and Narcissus hall to complete the scheme.
+Frederic Leighton probably knew William De Morgan (1839-1917) through his work with Morris & Co. in the 1860s and would have been aware that the artist had set up his own successful pottery in nearby Chelsea in 1872.
+By the time Leighton decided to build the Arab Hall extension to his Holland Park home for the display of his collection of tiles, De Morgan was the obvious choice to install the tiles and was also commissioned to make replacements for broken pieces.
+De Morgan was also commissioned with creating additional turquoise tiles for the Narcissus Hall and Staircase Hall to complete the scheme.

 The Arab Hall at Leighton House, looking through to the Narcissus Hall and staircase hall beyond